-The Oracle Cluster Registry (OCR) stores your system's interconnect information.
-Use the Oracle Interface Configuration (OIFCFG) command-line utility
+In Oracle Clusterware, the Oracle Cluster Registry (OCR) stores your system's interconnect information.
+To identify the interconnect for your cluster, use the Oracle Interface Configuration (

-oifcfg getif command or the OCRDUMP utility to identify the interconnect that you are using.
-You can then change the interconnect that you are using by running an OIFCFG command.
+OCRDUMP utility.
+You can then change the interconnect that you are using by running an

 Although you rarely need to set the

-CLUSTER_INTERCONNECTS parameter, you can use it to assign a private network IP address or NIC as in the following example:
+CLUSTER_INTERCONNECTS parameter, you can use it to assign a private network IP address, or a network interface card (NIC).
+For example:

 If you are using an operating system-specific vendor IPC protocol, then the trace information may not reveal the IP address.

-If your cluster has Oracle Clusterware 12c release 2 (12.2) or later installed, then you can assign either IPv4 or IPv6 addresses to multiple private networks.
-You must choose one or the other protocol and use that protocol for all of the private networks in the cluster.
+- With Oracle Clusterware releases after Oracle Clusterware 12c release 2 (12.2), you can assign either IPv4 or IPv6 addresses to multiple private networks.
+However, you must choose one or the other protocol, and you must and use that protocol for all of the private networks in the cluster.